xjonas/Pedestrian-accidents-GER/README.md

-# Pedestrian Accidents Germany (2019-2023)
+# Pedestrian Accidents Germany

-This project visualizes where pedestrian accidents happen in Germany.
+This project visualizes where pedestrian accidents happen in Germany 2019-2023.

 The official 'Unfallatlas' website only lets you look at one year at a time, so this tool combines data from 2019-2023 to show the bigger picture.